-MAP+ is an exciting project involving the following local communities in Leeds:
+MAP+ is an exciting project involving the these local communities in Leeds:

 Armley and New Wortley

 Holbeck and Beeston

 Migrant Access Project Plus (MAP+) builds on the existing Migrant Access Project currently running in North Leeds and runs until June 2019.

 We are collaborating with our voluntary sector partners Feel Good Factor and Leeds Asylum Seekers Support Network (LASSN).